Will-GuiSKJ/Bannerlord.Actus.Purus/README.md

 Once your Clan is Tier 3 (or Tier 2 if you are of the same Culture as the minor faction) and once you reach 20 relation with heroes of the minor faction, you are able to recruit 20 of the lowest tier troop of that faction for 1000 denars.
 That faction will not allow you to recruit more until you have no more of those troops, meaning those recruits either upgraded or died.
 For players with high Roguery skill, the relation requirement is reduced to as little as 5 for outlaw minor factions.
-This is completely generic, meaning this *should* work with any custom minor factions such as those added by the [Calradia at War mod](https://www.nexusmods.com/mountandblade2bannerlord/mods/411).
+This is completely generic, meaning this *should* work with any custom minor faction such as those added by the [Calradia at War mod](https://www.nexusmods.com/mountandblade2bannerlord/mods/411).

 ### Generic Configurations
 - Set starting cap of number of workshops for player, at Clan tier 0.